-World reactions to the surprise attack by Palestinian Hamas on Israel
+World reaction to surprise attack by Palestinian Hamas on Israel

-Hamas launched the biggest attack on Israel in years, killing more than 20 people.
-Here are the reactions.
+International response comes after Hamas launches the biggest attack on Israel in decades with hostages taken and many killed.

-The Palestinian group Hamas has launched the biggest attack on Israel in years, killing more than 20 people in a surprise assault that included gunmen entering Israeli towns after a barrage of rockets fired from the Gaza Strip.
+The Palestinian group Hamas has launched the biggest attack on Israel in years with many killed, hostages taken, and fighting raging after a surprise assault that included gunmen entering Israeli towns after a barrage of rockets fired from the Gaza Strip.

-Israel said the Iran-backed group had declared war as its army confirmed it was behind the fighting on Saturday near Gaza, and Prime Minister Benjamin Netanyahu has promised to retaliate.
+Israel said Hamas has declared war as its army mobilised and air force launched strikes on Gaza with Prime Minister Benjamin Netanyahu promising harsh retaliation.

 Keep readinglist of 4 items